ianhirschfeld/role-sheet-challenge/README.md

 ## Submitting Your Solution

-Create a zip of your final solution and email it to ian@playrole.com.
+Create a zip of your final solution, removing any `.git` and `node_modules` directories, and email it to ian@playrole.com.